dmeehan1968/junie-explorer/README.md

 Server is running on http://localhost:60123
 ```

+In unit tests prefer passing `port` into `createServer({ port })` instead of relying on `process.env.PORT`.

 ### Max Workers/Concurrency

 By default, the application will use the main thread to load the logs.
 This is sufficient for most use cases, but
 if you have a large number of logs, you can enable worker threads to improve performance, up to the maximum number
 of CPU cores on your system.

-Bash:
+Bash (entrypoint reads env once at startup):
 ```shell
 CONCURRENCY=4 junie-explorer-apple-arm64
 ```